synfynal/woocommerce-connector-docs/Source Files/articles/multiple-webstores.md

 The mapping process is the same for every webstore.

-For more information about administering multiple webstores in the WooCommerce Connector, in the following table, select the links.
+For more information about administering multiple webstores in the WooCommerce Connector, select the links in the following table.

 | To | Go to |
 |---|---|